Ángel Brau: Horadada and Cartagonova

-He joined Horadada in the Tercera División at the start of the 1998-99 season, but lasted only half a year before returning to his roots in Cartagena.
+Brau joined Horadada in the Tercera División at the start of the 1998-99 season, but lasted only half a year before returning to his roots in Cartagena.
 Cartagena FC, the club he had played with as a youngster, had ceased playing in 1997, and the city's leading club was now Cartagonova FC, which had been founded in 1995, who were playing in Segunda División B. In his first full season with the club, he played 23 matches, and even scored a rare goal.
 This came in a 3-3 away draw with Gramenet on 4 January.
 2000-01 saw only 21 appearances, but the following season was undoubtedly his best with the club.

 Brau played 34 times that year, scoring three times.
 However, he left the club at the end of the season, with his final appearance coming in a 1-0 loss to Mallorca B at Estadio Cartagonova on 10 May.